lostb1t/replex/README.md

 ### Hub style

 You can change the hub style to hero elements by setting the label "REPLEXHERO" on an collection.

+### notes

+to force plex clients to use your proxy you either use a custom domain with ssl and point plex towards that or set your ip in Custom server access URLs and disable remote access (you loose ssl)